A Dynamical Systems Perspective on the Analysis of Neural Networks

 \subsection{The Basic Framework}

 A general neural network is a function

 which depends on the input data $x$ and the parameters $\theta$.
 A typical neural network model is defined on a graph/network and consists of two main processes: information propagation and learning.
-The information propagation process describes the dynamics on a network, whereas the learning process changes the structure of the network.
+The information propagation process describes the dynamics \emph{on} the network, that is, the flow of data through the network, while the learning process describes the dynamics \emph{of} the network, that is, the evolution of its weights and biases.
 As the dynamics of the network influences the dynamics on the network and vice versa, a neural network is an adaptive dynamical network.